slovink/terraform-aws-ecr/README.md

 ## Introduction
-This Terraform module creates an AWS ECR along with additional configuration options.
+This Terraform module creates an AWS ecr along with additional configuration options.

 ## Examples
 For detailed examples on how to use this module, please refer to the [Examples](https://github.com/slovink/terraform-aws-ecr/tree/master/example) directory within this repository.